-Why PBIS for LPS?
+Why MTSS for LPS?

+The purpose of a district-wide MTSS-B is to establish a climate in which appropriate behavior is the norm.
 Introducing, modeling, and reinforcing positive social behavior is an important step of a student's educational experience.
-Teaching behavioral expectations and then recognizing students for following them is a more positive approach than only responding to misbehavior.
-The purpose of district-wide PBIS is to establish a climate in which appropriate behavior is the norm.
+Teaching behavioral expectations and then recognizing students for following our expectations is a core component of MTSS-B.